saifurrahim/AiShowcaseWeb/README.md

-#AI Showcase In NET Core MVC
+# AI Showcase In NET Core MVC

 This project is an implementation of AI functionality in local Ollama application via its API Call.
-Currently its implementing Ai Chat.
+Currently its implementing Ai Chat Only.
+Hopefully there is Stable Diffusion and Fine Tuning.